Support the Abortion Care and Training Fund. Give Now

 Championing youth mental health through research

-Mental health challenges for today’s youth are growing at a startling rate, leaving many experts searching for answers and solutions.
+Mental health challenges for today’s youth are growing at a startling rate, and experts are searching for solutions.

 Bonnie Nagel, Ph.D., director of the OHSU Center for Mental Health Innovation, is deeply committed to understanding the causes of these struggles and improving the well-being of young people.
 Through groundbreaking research spanning over 15 years, her team has investigated key issues like depression, self-harm and addiction, aiming to transform care for future generations.